LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

 \subsubsection{Optimal Threshold Selection.}

 A simple yet effective approach is to use a fixed decision threshold $\tau$.
-As demonstrated in Section~\ref{sec:Confidence Sensitivity Analysis}, fusing local visual context only for samples with confidence scores below this threshold improves performance while reducing computational overhead.
+As demonstrated in Section~\ref{sec:Confidence Sensitivity Analysis}, cropping only samples with confidence scores below this threshold improves performance while reducing computational overhead.

 When representative validation data are available and closely aligned with the test distribution, we further consider a principled threshold optimization strategy.
 Specifically, threshold selection is formulated as a statistical decision problem, where the optimal $\tau$ is obtained by maximizing the following utility function: